How to Achieve Proper Shaft Lean at Impact: Fixes, Drills, and Common Mistakes

 Why can’t I get a forward shaft lean in my golf swing?

-Most golfers that struggle with forward shaft lean in golf also struggle with too much extension in their lead wrist; this often leads to an open clubface.
+Most golfers who struggle with forward shaft lean in golf also struggle with too much extension in their lead wrist; this often leads to an open clubface.
 As you are moving through impact, the tendency is to flip the club and close the face, but that motion adds extension instead of flexion.

 Should you have a forward shaft lean with driver?